Akuli/odotdot/docs/builtins.md

 variable, so `return = 123;` doesn't exit the function immediately like returning a value does in most other programming languages.

-If the function is called with the wrong number of arguments, an error is thrown.
+If the function is called with the wrong number of arguments or with unknown options, an error is thrown.

 Annoying and missing features:
 - The `return = value;` syntax sucks.
 I think it really should be a function